 No resettlement issue under the project so far.
 And the revised IR category is C, with no impact.

-It is possible to anticipate that the WBP canal system R&U improvements will result in improving 49,197 ha of irrigated land, more than the Hari Rud River Basin target, but somewhat less than the target for both the Hari Rud and Murghab River Basins (89% of the combined target).
+The WBP canal system R&U improvements resulted in improving 49,197 ha of irrigated land, more than the Hari Rud River Basin target, but somewhat less than the target for both the Hari Rud and Murghab River Basins (89% of the combined target).
 This estimate is based on improved on farm water use efficiency over time.
 With the present lower efficient water use the project command area is increased to 36,886 ha, 82% of the Hari Rud target of 45,000 ha.

-Work in Murghab is not feasible due to security issues.
+Work in Murghab was not feasible due to security issues.

 100% completed.
 Zinda Jan, Kohsan, Ghoryan, Jui Nau, Sia Sang and Yahya Abad surveys completed.
 Surveys have been completed in Sia Sang and Yahya Abad in March 2013.